dumbo25/dumbo25.github.io/README.md

 ** Move to Applications
 ** Keep in Dock
 * Create a repository called your-username.github.io.
 For me, it is dumbo25.github.io.
-* For the repository, click on settings icon and ensure
+* For the repository, click on settings icon and scroll down to Git Hub pages and follow the link **